Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Shaders.md

 ```

 ## Applying Shaders
 Applying shaders to an object, usually a sprite within the game is the most simple part.
-Firstly it must be always be initiated by utilizing the `initLuaShader()` function.
-It obviously initiates and loads the shader from inside the `shaders` folder directory.
+Firstly, it must be always be initiated by utilizing the obviouse `initLuaShader()` function.
+Self-explanatory, initiates and loads the shader from inside the `shaders` folder directory.
 Checking if the said shader file even exist or not.

 Now that the shader has been initiated within the game.
 You can now set the given object to the shader you want to render on.
 By utilizing the `setSpriteShader()` function.